 Nominations for the City of San Antonio’s Poet Laureate occur every two years and are solicited from the San Antonio community.
 After the solicitation process has closed, a selection panel of renowned scholarly writers, from around the country, review all nominations and supporting credentials to include poet’s personal biography, academic and scholarly achievements, and publication history, before recommending a new appointee.
 The selected candidate is then appointed by the mayor.

 Once appointed, the duty of the San Antonio Poet Laureate is to promote poetry and the literary arts.
-This is accomplished by developing and creating innovative and inspiring public events and programs in conjunction with local organizations and the Department for Culture and Creative Development.
+This is accomplished by developing and creating innovative and inspiring public events and programs in conjunction with local organizations and the Department of Arts & Culture.
 In addition to the development of programs, the Poet Laureate makes special appearances and attends various functions throughout the two year term.